xani-dev/javascript-react-2/README.md

 # Getting Started
 - Fork & clone this repo
 - Install dependencies: `npm install`
+- In 'src' folder, rename "StudentX" to your student number.
 - Rename `src/index.js.template` file and make new file: `src/index.js`
   - Update line 4 in `index.js` to reflect your student id number
   - Update the excerise number in `index.js` for the exercise that you are working on.
 You have to do this each time you move on to a new exercise.